Ready or Not (2019 film): Plot

 Grace runs to the goat shed, where Georgie shoots her in the hand.
-She knocks him out but is startled by a goat and falls into a pit filled with the corpses of the Le Domases' previous sacrifices, including that of Charles.
-She escapes and makes it through the front gate.
-Grace is pursued into the forest by Stevens.
-She fights Stevens off but is eventually captured by him.
-As he is driving Grace back to the house, she awakens and attacks Stevens, causing the car to crash and kill him.
-Near the crash, Daniel captures Grace after realizing that his father is secretly watching.
+She knocks him out but is startled by a goat and falls into a pit filled with the remains of the Le Domases' previous sacrifices, including that of Charles.
+She escapes, makes it through the front gate, but is captured by Stevens.
+As he is driving her back to the house, she awakens and attacks him, causing the car to crash and kill him.
+Near the crash, Daniel detains Grace after realizing that his father is watching.

 The Le Domases prepare to complete the ritual sacrifice.
-However, they are incapacitated after Daniel poisoned them with a non-lethal dose of hydrochloric acid in the ritual cup.
-Charity shoots Daniel in the neck after he attempts to protect Grace, leaving him to bleed to death as Grace runs away.
-In the ongoing chaos, the mansion is set on fire, and Grace is attacked by Becky, whom she beats to death with Le Bail's box.
+However, they are incapacitated as Daniel had poisoned them with a non-lethal dose of hydrochloric acid in the ritual cup.
+Charity shoots Daniel in the neck, leaving him to bleed to death as Grace runs away.
+In the ongoing chaos, the mansion is set ablaze, and Grace is attacked by Charity, who she knocks out with her empty gun.

-Alex escapes his restraints and goes to find Grace but witnesses her attacking his mother.
-Grace pulls away from Alex, who, after realizing that she will never trust him and will almost certainly leave him once she escapes, subdues her to complete the ritual.
-Grace breaks free from the ritual table just as the Sun rises.
-Despite Grace winning the game, Helene attempts to attack her, but explodes midstride as a result of the curse.
+Alex escapes his restraints to find Grace killed his mother Becky with Le Bail's box.
+Grace pulls away from Alex, who, realizing that she will never trust him and will leave him once she escapes, subdues her to complete the ritual.
+Grace breaks free just as the sun rises.
+At first, nothing happens, convincing the family that Le Bail is nothing but a myth.
+However, Helene still decides to kill Grace, believing it will please Le Bail.
+But as soon as Helene attempts to kill her with an axe, she explodes into pieces, revealing the curse to actually be true.
 The remaining members of the family explode one by one, leaving only Alex, who tries to convince Grace to forgive him.
 She refuses and tosses her ring back, declaring she wants a divorce; Alex then succumbs to the curse and explodes.
-Le Bail briefly shows himself to Grace and nods in approval.
+Le Bail briefly shows himself to Grace and nods at her.

 The sole survivor of the night, a blood-covered Grace, walks out of the burning manor just as the police arrive.
-Upon being asked what has happened, she replies, "In-laws."
+She sits down in front of the burning building for a smoke; when asked what has happened to her, she simply replies, "In-laws."